FAQ

 A:All debts must be disclosed and included in the bankruptcy filing.
 Generally, you are able to retain your home and your vehicle after the bankruptcy.
 That is usually between you and the creditor.
 There are not many debts excluded from discharge in the bankruptcy but there are exceptions.
 Examples include child support and spousal maintenance obligation and (some) tax debt.
 Learn More.

-• Q:Can I Strip Off My Mortgage?
+• Q:Can I Remove My Mortgage During Bankruptcy?

 A:There are instances in bankruptcy where a homeowner may have the ability to actually “strip” off mortgage liens on his real estate.
 It is rare for this to occur but if there was ever a time in history for this to happen, that time is now.
 There are various requirements but it basically comes down to this: (1) The debtor must file a Chapter 13 Bankruptcy (NOT a Chapter 7 Bankruptcy!) and, (2) The value of the home must be less than the amount owed on any senior liens on the property.
 Learn More.